 I soon found many inter-related families in the nearby shtetls and learned of migrations to other areas.

 The name that became Sahr in New York was really Ser, which means cheese in Polish.
 It is also spelled Sir, Cear, Sier, Sear, Seer, Cyr, and Syr.
-The name was adopted when Napoleon forced every Jew to have a surname.
-That was in the early 1800s.
+The name was adopted when Napoleon required Jews to have a surname, in the early 1800s.

 Other names adopted

 There were also Kiejsmachers (cheesemakers) in the family.
 The names adopted by other family members are: Kur (Kuhr), Kuropatwa, Lew (Lewin, Levine), Danowitz, Mankuta, Mankita, Parczewski, Tama, Kristol, Pasternak, Kopyto, Podkowa, Kwiatek, Pakciarz, Lapin, Budovitch (Budowla), Smolarczyk, Don Yahya (Don Yechia, Don Jachia, Ibn Yahya), Donchin (Dongin), Blattman, Sukiennik, Kafka, Burshteyn, Bochko, Shereshevsky, Yarmos (Jarmusz), Migdal, Glovnia, Grapa, and Charlap (Charlop, Charlip, Charlup, Charloff, Harlaff, Charlaff, Jarlip, Charlak, Tscharlop.)

 The first Ser was the son of Abraham Charlap.
 Abraham was born circa 1740.

 At the time, Charlap was not a surname but an honorary title; an acronym consisting of four Hebrew letters, standing for “Chief Sage of the Exile in Poland” (an earlier variation replaces Poland with Portugal: “Chief Sage of the Exile in Portugal.”)